Husband’s arrest in disappearance of American woman in the Bahamas puts his account under scrutiny

 After days without locating her, officials said Tuesday the effort had shifted from an active rescue to a recovery mission.

 The Coast Guard on Wednesday said it had opened a criminal investigation in the case.
-The same day, the agency’s Detroit sector interviewed Aylesworth for two hours, her attorney said.
+The same day, the agency interviewed Aylesworth for two hours, her attorney said.
 CNN has reached out to the Coast Guard for more information on its investigation, including details on what jurisdiction it has in the Bahamas.

+“Once we learned the United States Coast Guard was involved and investigating the matter we felt much better,” Marienfeld said.

 The US State Department has said it is aware of reports regarding a missing American near Elbow Cay and is working with Bahamian authorities to provide assistance.
 The department advises travelers to exercise increased caution in the Bahamas, which is under a Level 2 travel advisory.
 “Boating is not well regulated.
 Injuries and deaths have occurred,” it said in a March 2025 advisory.